reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 </ConsoleBlock>

-This happens because by default React does not let a Component access the DOM nodes of other components.
+This happens because by default React does not let a Component access the DOM nodes of other Components.
 Not even for its own children!
 This is intentional.
 Refs are an escape hatch that should be used sparingly.
-Manually manipulating _another_ component's DOM nodes makes your code even more fragile.
+Manually manipulating _another_ Component's DOM nodes makes your code even more fragile.

 Instead, Components that _want_ to expose their DOM nodes have to **opt in** to that behavior.
 A Component can specify that it "forwards" its ref to one of its children.
 Here's how `MyInput` can use the `forwardRef` API: